KonstantinAlxVlasenko/algorithms/readme.txt

 appear somewhere in the second string without their order changing.
 0(n)

-3. File max_sum.py.
+3. File sliding_window.py.
 Sliding window pattern.
+Function max_sum to calculate the maximum sum of n consecutive elements in the list Function accepts list of integers and number of required consecutive elements.
 O(n)
-Function max_sum to calculate the maximum sum of n consecutive elements in the list Function accepts list of integers and number of required consecutive elements

 Function min_sublist_sum accepts two parameters - an array of positive integers and a positive integer.
 This function returns the minimal length of a contiguous subarray